Jerrysuper123/event-bite/README.md

 ## 8. deployment

-The deployment is done through Github with the instructions [here](https://gist.github.com/TylerFisher/6127328).
+The deployment is done through Netifly with the instructions [here](https://www.youtube.com/watch?v=OPalwvWO63U&t=39s&ab_channel=SanskarTiwari).

 ## 9. Limitations and future implementations

-- [Use passive event listener](https://web.dev/uses-passive-event-listeners/) - not implemented currently, but could significantly improve the mobile scrolling experience especally on a map

 - Leeflet Routing Machine is an open-source project, not suitable for production use.
 Its server could be halted without prior notice.
 To commercialize this project, we might consider paid services.

-- The disease and symptom dataset is rather small - less than 50 disease types currently.
-To improve the predictive accuracy, we might need a larger dataset or implement a back-end server to collect users' info.

 ## 10. Credits